sergeykonkin/SettingsMapper/README.md

 ### Converters
-**TigrSettings** comes with set of default converters,  but if they are not enough, you can implement either `ISettingConverter` interface or derive from `SettingConverterBase{TValue}` class and pass additional converters to settings builder constructor:
+**SettingsMapper** comes with set of default converters,  but if they are not enough, you can implement either `ISettingConverter` interface or derive from `SettingConverterBase{TValue}` class and pass additional converters to settings builder constructor:

 ```csharp
 ISettingsProvider myConverter = new MySettingValueConverter();